animator/learn-python/contrib/ds-algorithms/ stacks.md

 # STACKS IN PYTHON
 In Data Structures and Algorithms, a stack is a linear data structure that complies with the Last In, First Out (LIFO) rule.
 It works by use of two fundamental techniques: *PUSH* which inserts an element on top of the stack and *POP* which takes out the topmost element.This concept is similar to a stack of plates in a cafeteria.
 Stacks are usually used for handling function calls, expression evaluation, and parsing in programming.
 Indeed, they are efficient in managing memory as well as tracking program state.
-On top of that, stacks can be implemented either via arrays or linked lists.
-Their simplicity coupled with adaptability has made them an integral part of many Computer Science and Software Development applications across the globe.

 **POINTS TO BE REMEMBERED :-**
 - A stack is a collection of data items that can be accessed at only one end, called *TOP*.